-2. Attach short explanatory notes
+Document #2.
+Attach brief explanatory notes

-You must attach short explanatory notes showing how the ACLM Expert Report Writing learning was implemented in your submitted report.
-Please attach notes as a separate document.
+Attach brief explanatory notes showing how the ACLM Expert Report Writing course learning was implemented in your submitted report.
+Please attach notes as a separate 1 page document.

-3. Report Overview Proforma
+Document #3.
+Report Overview Proforma

-Use this form to give an overview of your report.
+Refer to your course confirmation email.
+Use the ACLM Report Overview Proforma to give an overview of your report and scenario.
 Overview forms will be provided to all attendees to familiarise the audience with your scenario prior to your moot.